Tscandol/W0_CaraWeb/README.md

 CARAWEB :
 6 Pages Fully Responsive Ecommerce Website.
-The Website has been made from scratch fully customized only using JS, CSS and HTML Realised as a personnal project.
+The Website has been made from scratch fully customized only using JS, CSS and HTML.
+Realised as a personnal project.
 Backend isn't functional connected on this demonstration version